discogs/pymongo-job-queue/README.md

     }
 }
 ```
-In the `data` dict the `JobQueue.pub` method will add whatever info your job needs.
+In the `data` dict the `JobQueue.pub()` method will add whatever info your job needs.
 When running the job queue with a worker, the job queue will return a similar looking job that holds your specified data.

 ### Useage

+##### Basic Use

 ```python
 from pymongo import MongoClient from jobqueue import JobQueue